Joshua-Elms/AReS-whitepaper-supplementary-materials/README.md

 * `figure_lst`

     This is a list of the figures discussed in the paper will have their data produced.
 We do not provide code to duplicate our visualizations here, as the paper shows images from a web-based tool called [Apache ECharts](https://echarts.apache.org/en/index.html).

+See the rest of the parameters in `code/AutoML/main.py`

 Once the parameters have been set, run AReS with
 ```